-SS 304 International Law (3CH): This course identifies public international law, its sources, jurisdictions and states' rights and obligations.
+SS 304 International Law (3CH): This course is an introduction to international law, generally understood as the set of rules binding the international conduct of Nation-states actors and non-state actors.
+It will identify public international law, its sources, jurisdictions and states' rights and obligations.
 Special topics to be addressed will include law of the sea, international criminal law, environmental law, human rights, and humanitarian international law.
 In addition, this course will provide a conceptual framework for the analysis of international law, contemporary debates and future trends.

-SS 305 Security and Environmental Politics (3CH): The link between International security and environmental politics is centuries old.
+SS 305 Security and Environmental Politics (3CH): The link hetween International security environmental politics is centuries old.
 Increased pace and frequency of conquests and annexations, supported by mechanized and well developed equipment's (an outcome of industrial revolution), were responsible for making the relation more explicit.
 This basic fact apart, throughout human history, we see a trend of ignorance towards environmental issues as greater importance always remained associated with apparatus and procedures which were considered a pre-requisite for ensuring security.
 These problems finally caught human attention and focus in the mid twentieth century.
 Since then a vast discourse has emerged to solve environmental problems by attempting to reduce the conflict between environment and International security endeavors.
 The main objective of designing this course is to make students familiar with this intricate web existing between security and environment.
 The particular discourse introduced in this subject is based primarily on liberal and feminist approaches towards International Relations as well as International Security; the approach similar to that held by Peace studies.